electron/electron/docs/api/crash-reporter.md

   * `companyName` String
   * `submitURL` String - URL that crash reports will be sent to as POST.
   * `productName` String (optional) - Defaults to `app.name`.
-  * `uploadToServer` Boolean (optional) - Whether crash reports should be sent to the server Default is `true`.
+  * `uploadToServer` Boolean (optional) - Whether crash reports should be sent to the server.
+Default is `true`.
   * `ignoreSystemCrashHandler` Boolean (optional) - Default is `false`.
   * `extra` Object (optional) - An object you can define that will be sent along with the report.
 Only string properties are sent correctly.
-Nested objects are not supported and the property names and values must be less than 64 characters long.
+Nested objects are not supported and the property names and values must be less than 64 characters (when using Windows).
   * `crashesDirectory` String (optional) - Directory to store the crashreports temporarily (only used when the crash reporter is started via `process.crashReporter.start`).

 You are required to call this method before using any other `crashReporter` APIs